WHAT IS LONELINESS?

-Even though we’re apparently more connected than ever, heaps of Aussies are reporting feeling lonely, and this might be due to a number of factors, including living alone, feeling disconnected from one’s community, doing work that requires travel or relocation, or separation or loss in relationships, and blokes seem to experience it more than women.
+Even though we’re apparently more connected than ever, heaps of Aussies are reporting feeling lonely.
+This might be due to a number of factors including living alone, feeling disconnected from one’s community, doing work that requires travel or relocation, or separation or loss in relationships, and blokes seem to experience it more than women.
 Research has found that chronic loneliness has been linked to poor physical and mental health, being dissatisfied with life and not living as long.
-Basically, it’s as unhealthy for you as smoking
+Basically, it’s as unhealthy for you as smoking.

 TIPS FOR WHEN YOU’RE FEELING LONELY AND ISOLATED

-When you’re feeling low and your self-confidence is shot to shit, it’s easy to justify cancelling plans and bailing from commitments you made for yourself at some earlier point.
-Recognise that getting amongst it, being around people and taking advantage of opportunities to connect can be really helpful to get you out of the funk of loneliness and empower you to continue making positive choices for yourself
+When you’re feeling low and your self-confidence is shot, it’s easy to justify cancelling plans and bailing from commitments you made for yourself at some earlier point.
+Recognise that getting amongst it, being around people and taking advantage of opportunities to connect can be really helpful to get you out of the funk of loneliness and empower you to continue making positive choices for yourself.

 OK..
 WHAT NOW?